p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 ### ids of action profiles, and their members

-Scope: A single action profile extern object instance within a single P4Runtime device.
+Scope: The field values named `action_profile_member_id` and `member_id` have a scope of a single action profile extern object instance within a single P4Runtime device.

 Consider a P4 program with an ActionProfile extern object named `ap1`.
 This program has 4 tables named `t1` through `t4` that all have a